 Arai and Van Alstyne show that sometimes people get more information from a few strong ties than from brokerage.
-In the highly recommended optiona readings, Bruggeman constructively criticizes Aral and Van Alstyne, and Aral replies.
+Bruggeman constructively criticizes Aral and Van Alstyne.
+In the optional reading, Aral replies.
 This is a fine example of scholarly debate, and a model for you own analytic comments.

-- Arai, Sinan and Marshall Van Alstyne.
+- Aral, Sinan and Marshall Van Alstyne.
 2011.
 "The Diversity-Bandwidth Trade-off."
 American Journal of Sociology 117:90-171.
-Read pages 90-110 (and more if you are interested). - Burt, Ronald S. 2004.
+Read pages 90-110 (and more if you are interested). - Bruggeman, Jeroen.
+2016.
+"The strength of varying tie strength: Comment on Aral and Van Alstyne."
+American Journal of Sociology 121: 1919-30. - Burt, Ronald S. 2004.
 "Structural Holes and Good Ideas."
 American Journal of Sociology 110:349-399.